-Easily analyse the performance of individual sales representatives, exploring the quantity of sales as well as overall value of sales .
+Easily analyse the performance of individual sales representatives, exploring the number of sales as well as the overall value of sales.
 Slice, dice and filter your data, for example based on the actual close date.

 Analyse what deals have been won and lost.
 Use the team view to monitor performance of the sales representatives.